swent-group10/mvp-prd/template/5-mvp.md

 <!-- *Who are the target personas for this product?* -->

-- Athletes
 - People who enjoy monitoring their health
 - People trying to gain muscle mass/weight
 - People going through weight loss journeys
 - People who enjoy cooking and want to try new recipes
+- Athletes

 <!-- *Which is the key persona?* -->
+### Key Persona

-- The key persona is people who enjoy monitoring their health.
+The key persona is people who enjoy monitoring their health.

 *High-level scenarios to adopt, use and share the product.*